-By all means, make a small tweak here and there in the proofreading phase if you must, but make sure you check the amended paragraph at least twice.
+By all means, make a small tweak here and there in the proofreading phase, but make sure you check the amended paragraph at least twice afterwards!

 If you find you’re making a lot of major edits, pause the proofread phase entirely to give your essay a round of editing.
 Only return to proofreading for accuracy once you’ve done all your edits.